Skip to main content

 “I came North in 1966 to drop off a plane.”

-His dream was to overwinter on his own in Eastern Greenland.
-Or to drive an army jeep through Europe to the Middle East.
-Or follow in David Livingstone’s footsteps on a journey through Africa.
+His dream was to overwinter on his own in Eastern Greenland, drive an army jeep through Europe to the Middle East, or follow in David Livingstone’s footsteps on a journey through Africa.
 For Olav Falsnes, none of this ever materialized.

-“Back in the 60s, small airplanes didn’t have anything fancy to navigate by,” he says.
-GPS was decades away.
-Olav used maps and landmarks to guide him.
-In Coppermine, he was told to follow the coast to Cambridge Bay.
+“Back in the 60s, small airplanes didn’t have anything fancy to navigate by,” he explains.
+GPS was decades away, so Olav used maps and landmarks to guide him.
+In Kugluktuk , he was told to follow the coast to Cambridge Bay.
 “I got up to the Arctic Ocean and there was ice everywhere.”
 He made his fourth landing ever on floats and was soon recruited to fly a DC-4 for aviation legend Willy Laserich.

 Olav and Judi can’t imagine living anywhere else.
 “We both love the North,” he says.
 “We both enjoy the people, the peace, the quiet and the solitude.
 The remoteness even, it doesn’t bother us.”
 Nor, obviously, does sharing his love for adventure with guests.